-Today we’re checking out Create Studio.
+Today we’re checking out and doing a review of Create Studio.
 This is a platform that does 3D and 2D animation.
 It has lots of characters and scenes.

 If you want a full review and tutorial, check out the video above!